dlvu/dlvu.github.io/course-details/index.md

             <img src="lecture00.course-details.key-stage-0015.svg" class="slide-image" />

             <figcaption>
             <p    >The first assignment is standard fare for a deep learning course.
 So standard in fact, that ChatGPT (or even plain old Google) can do it for you in five minutes flat.
 We know this, and we can’t stop you.
 The important thing to realize is that <strong>assignment 2 and the ones that follow it </strong><em>aren’t</em><strong> standard</strong>.
 For most of them, GPT isn’t going to be able to do the hard work for you.
 And if you don’t put the work into assignment 1, you won’t understand assignment 2. <br></p><p    >So, in short, if you use ChatGPT for assignment 1, you will only be shooting yourself in the foot.
 Building a neural network from scratch, by yourself is a fundamental foundation that we are going to build on in the rest of the course.
-It’s also something that every Deep Learning practitiner has done at least once, so you shouldn’t deny yourself the experience.
+It’s also something that every Deep Learning practitioner has done at least once, so you shouldn’t deny yourself the experience.
 If you do, then the rest of the material simply won’t make sense and you will lack crucial experience that people will expect you to have, based on your diploma.<br></p><p    >Assignment 1 can be a tough exercise with lots of debugging and headscratching, so please start early, and give yourself time to struggle with it for while.
 It may be unpleasant, but it’s an important learning experience.</p><p    ></p>
             </figcaption>
        </section>